varabyte/kotter/README.md

 }
 ```

-There's actually a shortcut for cases where you want to automatically signal the handler block when text is entered,
+There's actually a shortcut for cases like the above, since they're pretty common: `runUntilTextEntered`.
-`runUntilTextEntered`, as this is pretty common.
-Using it, we can slightly simplify the above example:
+Using it, we can slightly simplify the above example, typing fewer characters for identical behavior:

 ```kotlin
 lateinit var name: String